All Episodes

 And so the sort of American Christian argument is, yeah, Jesus is king of the world, but he's a perfect king.

-So we are we're going to excuse that.
+So we aren't, we're going to excuse that.

 But so far as we can allow men to run things, we need to have sort of this checks and balances republic system where no branch has any sort of authority over the other or any individual, right?

-This is one of the things about Americans that really gets my goat up, that it wasn't the king that was exercising tyrannical powers over uh the colonies of the United States.
+And we all understand that, or we should understand, this is one of the things about Americans that really gets my goat up, that it wasn't the king that was exercising tyrannical powers over the colonies of the United States.

 These were acts of parliament that were passed democratically by parliamentarians.